cognitedata/opcua-extractor-net/README.md

 OPC-UA extractor using libraries from OPCFoundation see [here](https://github.com/OPCFoundation/UA-.NETStandard)

 ## How to use
+Install .net core 2.2 from [here](https://dotnet.microsoft.com/download).

 Add artifactory as a nuget source as outlined [here](https://cognitedata.atlassian.net/wiki/spaces/IDE/pages/711884992/Migrating+to+Artifactory) then simply run `dotnet restore` to install dependencies.

+To run:
-To run, the simplest is just to install .net core 2.2 from [here](https://dotnet.microsoft.com/download) then run `donet run [optional config file]`.
+`dotnet run [optional config file]`.
 If no .yml config file is specified, config.yml in the application directory is used.
 See the [example configuration](Extractor/config.example.yml) for a template.

 It is also possible to compile it to an executable, though it will obviously be system specific (TODO, do this automatically)